 Sure, The Spy Who Loved Me falls into the decadent trappings of most Bond films.
 An overlong, hyper-convoluted plot, intermittently wooden acting, rampant sexism, etc. But for Bond fans, this is part and parcel, part of the hackneyed, predictable charm.
 It is arguably because rather than in spite of all this formula that we’re granted the brilliant henching of Richard Kiel’s Jaws, an inspired and legitimately feared villain, a villain so dastardly that he kills people by biting them!
 How fantastically malicious considering these milquetoast modern Bond baddies?
-There’s also the grand production design of Ken Adams on display in Stromberg’s submersible lair.
+There’s also the grand production design of Ken Adam on display in Stromberg’s submersible lair.
 The debut of the aquatic–loving Lotus Espirit.
 Consider Barbara Bach, perhaps the most capable and confident Bond girl to this point in the series.
 Furthermore, consider Barbara Bach’s dress that causes both men and women to swoon.

 Director Lewis Gilbert has a full arsenal of ideal Bond ingredients at his disposal and he crafts, arguably, the Bond movie most comfortable in its own hyper-absurdity.
 The re-embracing of the Bond formula as established in Goldfinger, but without the self-loathing present in You Only Live Twice, becomes the innovation essential to resurrecting 007 from the pop-culture morass in which the series was mired through the early 1970’s.
-The main difference, thus, between Sean Connery and Roger Moore is that Moore acknowledged the absurdity going on around him with a wink and hinged eyebrow, nothing too intrusive, but just enough for the audiences of the 1970’s to recognize that even 007 has come to question the institution of Bond.
+The main difference, thus, between Sean Connery and Roger Moore is that Moore acknowledged the absurdity going on around him with a wink and hinged eyebrow, nothing too obtrusive, but just enough for the audiences of the 1970’s to recognize that even 007 had come to question the institution of Bond.

 Connery’s Bond never questioned, never wavered.
 The flaws of serious Connery in a Bond universe teetering on the precipice of “the impossible” (as Moore’s films increasingly became), rather than merely “the improbable,” are on display in You Only Live Twice.
 While the flawed entry offers much for Bond fans to like, Connery just seems disconnected to the world around him and the movie presents itself as a mockery of the series’ own success.

 I don’t expect to convince anyone that Roger Moore was the ultimate Bond.
 That’s not the goal.
 The goal is to legitimize Moore’s contribution to the Bond series.
 Connery was the dose of sincerity necessary to establish the franchise and the character.
 When the franchise became unstable, like Britain in the same decade of great philosophical turmoil, it too needed to be questioned (as mentioned, many critics were already calling for its demise).
 Moore was the perfect personality to pull off the near impossible task of both celebrating and acknowledging the growing absurdity of the James Bond institution in an increasingly cynical world.
-After The Spy Who Loved Me the Moore Bonds spiraled out of control and into the realm of camp and comedy – all still enjoyable, still entertaining, but never quite reaching the heights of that one “resplendent feather” that defibrillated the franchise when most everyone was prepared to call time of death.
+After The Spy Who Loved Me the Moore Bonds spiraled out of control and into the realm of camp and comedy (For Your Eyes Only excepted) – all still enjoyable, still entertaining, but never quite reaching the heights of that one “resplendent feather” that defibrillated the franchise when most everyone was prepared to call time of death.

 I’ll leave you with this timeless bit of advice from Steve Coogan (as Alan Partridge), who manages to somehow eviscerate and revere James Bond (not unlike Roger Moore’s overall interpretation of the character) in his skewered reinactment of the pre-title scene from The Spy Who Loved Me.